How to Fix Errors in Worldgen Data Packs

 Despite the fact that this error message does not assist you in locating the error, it still provides a clue as to what to search for.
 Based on my experience, this usually indicates that there is a typo somewhere and it may be quite difficult to identify.
 Simply review your files and check if there are any typos that VSCode has not detected.
 VSCode is not detecting those typos, so you need to examine your files thoroughly in order to identify them.

-See also How to invite friends to Minecraft Dungeons
+See also How to make Fisherman in Minecraft

 If you’re not sure whether you can go into a world and use cheats to locate all the official names of biomes, make sure to check here first.
 This error can occur, and it might only happen in this place.
 Instead of finding a savanna biome, you might come across a shattered savanna.
 Similarly, instead of encountering deltas, you might encounter basalt deltas.
 I have encountered these biomes multiple times.